syncfusion-content/blazor-docs/blazor/rating/labels.md

 ## Label position

-The Rating control allows you to place the label on the top, bottom, left, or right side of the rating using the [LabelPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_LabelPosition) property.
+The Rating component allows you to place the label on the top, bottom, left, or right side of the rating using the [LabelPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_LabelPosition) property.

 The following label positions are supported: